 The Joseph S. Keelty '44 Honor Scholarship was established for entering students from Maryland, with a preference for students from the Baltimore area (including the Eastern Shore).

 The Darnall W. Boyd Jr. Memorial Honor Scholarship was established for entering

-The J. Edward Lewis Scholarship Trust provides financial assistance to Washington and Lee students who are deserving graduates of West Virginia's Oak Hill High School, secondarily to graduates from any high school in Fayette County, West Virginia, and lastly to any deserving graduates from any high school in the state of West Virginia.
+The J. Edward Lewis Scholarship Trust provides full tuition scholarships to Washington and Lee students who are deserving graduates of West Virginia's Oak Hill High School, secondarily to graduates from any high school in Fayette County, West Virginia, and lastly to any deserving graduates from any high school in the state of West Virginia.